 If you decide that Edinburgh is the right university for you, you must make your application through the Universities and Colleges Admissions Service (UCAS).
 This is the case for both national and international applicants.
-Guidance, advice and the application deadline can found on the UCAS site and on the University of Edinburgh guidance page.
-All UCAS applications are done online.
+Guidance, advice and the application deadline can found on the UCAS site and on the guidance pages at the links below.

-Your application will be considered by the College of Science and Engineering Admissions and Recruitment Team.
+Your application will be considered by the College of Science and Engineering Recruitment and Admissions Team.
 You will then receive a Conditional or Unconditional Offer, or you will be informed that your application has been rejected.
 UCAS does not tell us about your applications to other universities.